Zamiell/racing-plus/docs/challenges.md

 - You are randomly assigned five starting items at the beginning of the run, similar to how diversity races work.
 - All of the other changes from diversity races are also present.
 - Additionally, the following items can never be randomly assigned, since they are too powerful:
-  - The 20 starting items (as per the single "seeded starts")
+  - The 27 starting items (as per the "seeded starts")
   - 147 - Notched Axe
   - 158 - Crystal Ball
   - 311 - Judas' Shadow